Canonical correlation analysis of stochastic trends via functional approximation: Empirical application

+The result on the presence of cointegration among the 20 WM currencies is further investigated using Wachter plots as in \citet{OW:18} and \citet{BG:24}, and the test of no cointegration ($s=p$) of \citet{BG:24} in a VAR$(k)$, $k=1,2,3,4$.
+For all values of $k$, Figure \tref{fig_BG} in the supplement displays eigenvalues to the right of the support of the Wachter distribution, which is an indication of the presence of cointegration ($s<20$).
+This is further confirmed by the results of their test at 0.01 significance level, see Table \tref{table_BG} in the supplement.

+Thanks to the dimensional coherence of the present approach, the present analysis can be performed on subgroups separately, as indicated in Figure \tref{fig_tree}.

+The max-gap estimator finds no CI relations in EM and 1 CI relation in DM, see subgraphs 3-4 and 5-6 in Figure \ref{fig_all_XR}.
+In the next split into EU and Non-EU, see Figure \tref{fig_tree}, the max-gap estimator indicates no CI in Non-EU and 1 CI relation in Euro, see subgraphs subgraphs 7-8 and 9-10 in Figure \ref{fig_all_XR}.
+Finally the max-gap estimator indicates no CI in the UK and SZ group and 1 CI relation in the Nc and EZ group, see subgraphs 11-12 and 13-14 in Figure \ref{fig_all_XR}.

-The identification restrictions are imposed on the cointegrating vector $\beta$, which is identified by normalizing on the Euro using $c=e_2$, where $e_i$ indicates the $i$-th unit vector; this identification restriction is tested using the criterion in \eqref{eq_test_on_c} and it is not rejected.
-The resulting $\wh\psi$ and $\wh \beta$ are
+Next the Nc and EZ subgroup is used to estimate $\psi$ and $\beta$, with identification restrictions $c=e_2$ and $b=(e_1,e_3,e_4)$, where $e_i$ indicates the $i$-th unit vector; this identification restriction is tested using the criterion in \eqref{eq_test_on_c} and it is not rejected.
+The resulting $\wh\psi$ and $\wh \beta$ are\footnote{Danish Krone (DK), Eurozone (Euro), Norwegian Krone (NK), Swedish Krone (SK).}